 Atoms were born behaving to consistent physical laws, which accumulated to create complex life.
 Then humans came along and began playing the game as if we ourselves created it, assuming impossible command over outcomes beyond our control.

-Determinism is explored in Isaac Asmiov's Foundation series, where mathematicians predict the future based on deterministic law.
-The series was a favourite of Elon Musk's when he was a teenager, and prompted him to dedicate his grown-up life to helping humanity.
+Determinism is explored in Isaac Asmiov's Foundation series, where a mathematician predicts the future based on deterministic law.
+The series was a favourite of Elon Musk when he was a teenager, and prompted him to dedicate his grown-up life to helping humanity.

 The existence of free will isn't only explored in philosophical debate.
 It has a history in experimental science too.

 Neuroscientists and psychologists have sought empirical evidence for free will for decades.
 We have nothing yet.
 Instead, we find physical brain processes and psychological treatments capable of creating the illusion in its entirety.

 Of course, absence of evidence does not equate to evidence of absence.
 I can't prove a negative, such as "free will does not exist".
 Just like I can't prove there isn't a chocolate teapot orbiting the Earth.
 I can look for it, and come up empty.
 But that experiment doesn't definitively prove it's not there.